What is health equity and why is it important to OHSU?View All Events

 As a community of healers with a mission to support the health and well-being of all Oregonians, OHSU has a duty and responsibility to address the underlying causes of adverse health outcomes, including structural racism.
 Dramatic health disparities in our society have become more visible during the COVID-19 pandemic, as BIPOC (Black, Indigenous and people of color) communities are getting sick and dying at far higher rates than whites.
 Join us for a conversation about the systems and social structures that contribute to health disparities – and how we can work together to improve health equity in our state.

-This special presentation is the first in an ongoing series that will amplify OHSU programs focused on health equity, particularly those efforts with well-established partnerships that help meet the needs of BIPOC communities.
+This special presentation is the first in an ongoing Health Equity Symposia series that will amplify OHSU programs focused on health equity, particularly those efforts with well-established partnerships that help meet the needs of BIPOC communities.
 This new symposia series is an outgrowth of OHSU’s public mission and commitment to become an anti-racist institution.
 Check our listing of upcoming events for future symposia.

 Danny Jacobs, MD, MPH, FACS, OHSU President